Project-Pandora-Game/pandora-documentation/asset_creation/pages/Glossary.md

 A layer that is meant to be combined with the ["Text" module](#text-module) for worn items.

-It displays text that user enters into the text module.
+It displays text that a user enters into the text module.

 ### Image layer